 - Determine a process to resolve transgressions and discrepancies (i.e. reduce the exposure to risks and improve processes) for the benefit of both the Participants, their clients and Strate as the CSD and the regulator; and

 - Assist the Strate Regulatory and Supervisory Committee, and FSB, in assessing STRATE Supervision’s efficiency and effectiveness in discharging Strate's supervisory and enforcement responsibilities and objectives namely:

-- ensure markets are fair and efficient; and
+- ensure the South African financial markets are fair, efficient and transparent;

 - reduce systemic risk;

 Investor complaints could be received directly, via South African stock exchanges or the FSCA.